guyileo-guyilei/self-supervised-test-time-training/README.md

 For the deep network itself, I decided to use group norm after experimenting with both batch norm and instance norm, where it worked well at keeping the model robust similarly to in Sun’s paper.
 The feature extractor consists of a convolutional layer that feeds into two residual layers, each defined by a norm-relu-conv structure.
 Each layer here downsamples the image using max pooling.
 After that, the main head and self-supervised head share a similar architecture, with both using two residual layers without downsampling, into a global average pool, ending with a fully connected layer.

 To tune the test-time training hyperparameters, I split the validation set into a clean validation set used in the training phase pre-deployment, and a dirty validation set that would be modified with various corruptions to see how well the model performs when doing its self-supervised learning.

-## Experiments and Results
-The model will be trained on the Fashion MNIST dataset.
-This dataset is of a lower dimensionality and in grayscale compared to the more complicated CIFAR dataset we have used in class, but is still not a trivial image classification task.
-To test my method, I wrote multiple functions to simulate various different types of noise or image corruption.
-They are as follows: Gaussian noise, Impulse/Salt and Pepper noise, image pixelation, image blurring, and JPEG compression.
-While tuning hyperparameters, I used a subset of the training data that was not seen during the clean training/validation phase and corrupted it with these noises at different intensities.

-I varied the error that each test batch received, increasing the intensity with each batch at a linear rate for both Gaussian and Salt and Pepper noise.
-To ensure the model is always fresh from the training phase, I used deep copies to keep a record of the original model parameters that can be used to refresh the model without retraining it.
-I plotted the cumulative error of all examples seen so far on each classifier.
-As examples, I also display some examples of corrupted images.
-The low and high intensity corrupted images are not necessarily from the same image.

-To clarify, object recognition is the baseline ResNet, using the same layers as the self-supervised ResNet, but having only one head, not two.
-The joint training refers to using the self-supervised ResNet in a non-TTT (test-time training) capacity.